Unlimited, realistic locomotion in Virtual Reality changes everything

 Room scale VR doesn’t make people sick, location based VR such as the Void where people can explore multiple rooms doesn’t make people sick, and all the current treadmills and slipmills, for all their faults, give at least the inner ear a big notice that your body is moving through the environment that your eyes are seeing.
 Even jogging on the spot can help.
 It’s impossible with current tech to reliably create the true feeling of acceleration when someone moves around, but if we could approximate it and allow unfettered natural movement we could create an solution that reduces sickness to a tiny percentage of the population, if it did not solve it altogether.
 All the software solutions are quite immersion breaking, and untethered inside out tracked HMDs, while a great step forward, still limit you to the constraints of your play space.

-and run… And crawl… And roll over if they want… in one direction, for as long as the game level lasts.
+and roll over if they want… in one direction, for as long as the game level lasts.
 Claiming we can do this without a physical component and make it feel real is like saying we can have VR without something in front of our eyes.
-We need to put one foot in front of the other to move around in VR, but without special shoes, or a safety harness, in the spare room, without having to take out a second mortgage.
-Simple!
+We need to put one foot in front of the other to move around in VR,

 Our solution seems so simple that it’s amazing no one else has done it, so for now we still need to keep our design secret, so please don’t ask for pictures or renders, but without showing hardware we can still share some of what we’re planning and building.
 When you see it you’ll think ‘of course!’, since we haven’t invented levitation, but the secret to the simple design will stay ours until we’re ready (and the patents are filed).